rmaguado/radio-foundation/README.md

 ### TODO

-- [ ] evaluation dataloader without caching
+- [ ] try possible fix for llava linux kernel: downgrade protobuf to version 3.20.3
 - [ ] Randomise sagital and coronal views for nifti dataloader if spacing is cube.
 - [ ] update userguide for data processing